 How would I update the content?
 Will this be automatic?

 RSSB will publish future updates to the content (for example if there is a new issue of a handbook because of a rule change).
 When a user is online, these updates will automatically be pushed to their device to view and acknowledge, before they are in-force.

 When this content becomes in-force, content will automatically replace the previous version.

 How would I ensure the Rule Book content is controlled and secure?

-The app’s registration process will only recognise and approve work-based email addresses (like @company-name.co.uk) and users have to formally acknowledge and consent to the app via that email.
-This ensures only current employees of the organisation have access to the app and that they only manage the app through their work email.
+The app’s registration process will only recognise and automatically approve work-based email addresses (like @company-name.co.uk) and users have to formally acknowledge and consent to the app via that email.

 As an admin or organisation-level user, how do I obtain proof that users actually have the documents?

 Organisation admins can view which documents a user has selected for their ‘My Rule Book’ section, what issue they are and whether they have acknowledged the receipt of the latest content.